 For many people, a first-time DUI arrest is typically the first arrest ever.
 This type of situation can be frightening, stressful, and confusing.
-However, the most important thing you need to do is learn about the potential penalties you face and the defenses you can use.
+Since knowing is half the battle, you need to understand the potential consequences you may experience and to protect your rights and future.

-If you wish to fight the license suspension, you have ten calendar days from when you receive the suspension order to request a DMV hearing.
-If you fail to request a DMV hearing, or if you lose at this hearing, the DMV will suspend your license for at least four months, require you to carry “SR-22” insurance to reinstate your license after the suspension and pay fees to the DMV.
+If you wish to contest the license suspension, you have 10 calendar days from your DUI arrest to request a DMV hearing.
+If you fail to request a DMV hearing, or receive a negative decision, the DMV will uphold your suspension.

 Keep in mind, after completing a 30-day hard suspension—which is part of the four-month suspension—you may be eligible to apply for a restrictive license.
 A restricted license enables you to drive to, from, and for work and an education DUI program.
 In order to get a restricted license, you need to enroll in a DUI program, provide the SR-22, and pay a license reissue fee.

 Most first-time DUI offenders are required to complete a 30-hour program lasting three months.
 But if you BAC was .20% or higher, you must complete a 60-hour class that lasts nine months.

 Completely separate from the administrative process, the courts handle the criminal process.
 In general, a first DUI conviction in California is considered a misdemeanor.